Tag Archives: BusinessBackup

 The other type of attack vector is machine to machine.
 Humans are involved to some extent, as they might facilitate the attack by visiting a website or using a computer, but the attack process is automated and doesn’t require any explicit human cooperation to invade your computer or network.

-1. Drive-By
+1. Drive-by

 The drive-by vector is particularly malicious, since all a victim needs to do is visit a website carrying malware within the code of an image or active content.
 As the name implies, all you need to do is cruise by and you’re a victim.